 The indexing of carbfood is in accordance with their carbohydrate contents and its effect on the blood glucose level.

 Slowly absorbed carb foods which are slowly digested and converted into Glucose are in low and medium GI rating, while foods that are more quickly digested and transformed into glucose have a higher rating and are in High glycemic Index.

-Glycemic Index Chart therefore has been developed for the purpose of enabling people specially, obese and diabetic patient, to understand and chose carbohydrates which are slowly absorbed and converted into glucose in the digestive tract.
+The Glycemic Index Chart has been developed for the purpose of enabling people specially, obese and diabetic patient, to understand and chose carbohydrates that are slowly absorbed and converted into glucose in the digestive tract.

 Glycemic Index uses a scale of 0 to 100.

 High GI: 70 and higher

 With higher values given to foods that contains highest level of carbohydrate.
 Pure glucose serves as a reference point, and is given a Glycemic Index (GI) of 100.

 However understanding GI alone is not enough to avoid quick, sudden, excess release of glucose in the blood